 (One of the Viennese gasometers)

-These giant gas storage containers were built at the end of the 19th century but fell into disuse.
-After a brief period of excitement hosting various raves, the four remaining tanks were transformed in an urban regeneration program at the turn of the millennium.
+These giant gas storage containers went up at the end of the 19th century but fell into disuse.
+After a brief period of excitement hosting raves, the four remaining tanks were transformed in an urban regeneration program at the turn of the millennium.

 General Koskov eventually transfers from the gas pipes to a Harrier jet, which makes a vertical take off, emerging out of the top of one of the gasometers.